 Syntax Description movie-streamer Configures the maximum pacing bit rate, in kbps, for the Movie Streamer. bitrate Bit rate in kbps.
 The range is from 1 to 2147483647. wmt Configures the bit rate, in kbps, for large files sent using the WMT protocol. incoming Sets the incoming bit-rate settings. bitrate Incoming bit rate, in kbps.
 The range is from 0 to 2147483647. outgoing Sets the outgoing bit-rate settings. bitrate Outgoing bit rate, in kbps.
 The range is from 0 to 2147483647.
-Command Defaults movie-streamer bitra ate : 1500 kbps wmt incoming bitrate : 0 (no limit) wmt outgoing bitrate : 0 (no limit) 0 0 Command Modes Global configuration (config) mode. the first time.
-All subsequent requests for the same file are protocol.
-The WMT proxy can also live-split a broadcast, the ability to cache on-demand media files when the user requests these files for sequent requests for the same file are served by the WMT proxy using the RTSP proxy can also live-split a broadcast, which causes only a single unicast stream to e origin server in response to multiple client requests for the stream. command to limit the the proxy and the origin server is called the incoming bit rate .
+Command Defaults movie-streamer bitra ate : 1500 kbps wmt incoming bitrate e: 0 (no limit) wmt outgoing bitrate e: 0 (no limit) Command Modes Global configuration (config) mode.
+Usage Guidelines the first time.
+All sub protocol.
+The WMT p the ability to cache on-demand media files when the user requests these files for sequent requests for the same file are served by the WMT proxy using the RTSP proxy can also live-split a broadcast, which causes only a single unicast stream to a origin server in response to multiple client requests for the stream. command to limit the the proxy and the origin server is called the incoming bit rate .
 Use the bitrate maximum bit rate per session for large files.
-The bitrate wmt incoming and g commands enable you to specify a WMT incoming and outgoing per session bi rate per session t server or another wmt incoming bitrate command to specify the maximum incoming streaming bit hat can be delivered to the WMT proxy server (the SE) from the origin streaming SE in the case of a cache miss.
-The specified bit rate is the maximum incoming n bit rate.
+The bitrate wmt incoming and g commands enable you to specify a WMT incoming and outgoing per session bit rate per session the server or another wnt incoming bitrate command to specify the maximum incoming streaming bit hat can be delivered to the WMT proxy server (the SE) from the origin streaming SE in the case of a cache miss.
+The specified bit rate is the maximum incoming a bit rate.
 The range of values is between 0 and 2,147,483,647 kbps.
-The default rate limit). session that can d outgoing WMT p default value is 0 Armt outgoing bitrate command to set the maximum outgoing streaming bit rate per elivered to a client requesting WMT content.
-The specified bit rate is the maximum per session bit rate).
+The default rate limit). session that can d outgoing WMT p default value is 0 mt outgoing bitrate command to set the maximum outgoing streaming bit rate per elivered to a client requesting WMT content.
+The specified bit rate is the maximum er session bit rate).
 The range of values is between 0 and 2,147,483,647 kbps.
 The (no bit-rate limit).
 The outgoing bandwidth applies to VoD content from the WMT proxy server on the SE in the case of a cache miss.